wp-plugins/anti-spam/readme.txt

 = How does Anti-spam plugin work? =

-The blocking algorithm is based on 3 methods: 'invisible js-captcha', 'invisible input trap' and 'spam points'.
+The blocking algorithm is based on 2 methods: 'invisible js-captcha' and 'invisible input trap'.

 = How does 'invisible js-captcha' method work? =